BarnardArchives/barnard_isle_docker/README.md

-## General Migration Overview

-To test the ISLE stack I'm using a CentOS Virtual Machine.
-The main OS is Windows.

-You may run Docker directly on your machine if you desire.
-ISLE will not work on Windows natively.
-Mac users are fine.

-*My* development environment from above appears as:

-Windows Computer -> Virtualbox running CentOS 7 -> Docker daemon <--> ISLE STACK {isolated docker network for stack communications}, with service `proxy` {on both internal, and *external* docker network} published ports 80/443 <== WAN
+Barnard's Islanadora ISLE Migration Walk-through
+=
+status: in development

-## Docker Vocab
+## Definitions

   - "the host" always refers to the server or machine that is running Docker and ultimately the ISLE stack, whether real or virtual.
   - "volume" a Docker-daemon controlled place to hold data on the local file system.
 Used to persist data across containers.
+  - "network" refers to a defined Docker network that is controlled by docker.
+They have powerful implications in production.

+## General Migration Overview

+To test the ISLE stack my host is a CentOS Virtual Machine.
+The Virtual Machine is running on Windows.
+Windows _is not the host_.

+You may run Docker directly on your machine if you would like, however ISLE will not work on Windows natively.
+Mac users are free to Docker on.

+So *my* development environment from above appears like:

+Windows Workstation -> VirtualBox running CentOS 7 (the host) -> Docker daemon -manages-> ISLE STACK == repository bliss.

-## Docker diagram
+## Docker networking

+A quick and important note about networking and Docker.

+Services `fedora, solr, apache, mysql, proxy` communicate using an internal _private_ stack network.
+The service `proxy` **also** joins an insecure network that is accessible to the WAN (or for testing "WAN" likely means a smaller internal network).
+Why two networks?
+Swarms, scaling, replicating.

+## Diagrams
-  - Coming shortly.
+  - Coming shortly?

 ## The Migration Must Haves